 To be free from vanity and to be humble is to recognize and embrace that very God-given beauty.
 It is to give thanks to the Creator for making woman so beautiful!
 He is the source of every line, every hair, every tilt of the head and sway of the hips.
 To thank God for the way woman is made is to give Him the courteous respect He is due.

 Frankly, it angers me that men have passed the responsibility for their thought-lives onto women.
-Jesus teaches that “whoever looks at a woman to lust for her has already committed adultery with her in his heart” (Matt 5:28).
+Jesus teaches that “whoever looks at a woman to lust for her has already committed adultery with her in his heart” (Matthew 5:28).
 It is up to the men to bring their struggle before the Lord and to obey His leading, not up to women to deny their attraction to loveliness.
 (As a side-note, there is nothing in Scripture that gives a man the right to pour his lust out onto his wife, as many seem to believe).

 1 Peter 3:3 is often cited in this battle: